Introduction: Surveying Remote Canadian Regions

 The Mission: Exploring the Lake

 Researchers from NASA’s Ames Research Centre in Palo Alto, California, were tasked with studying the unique microbialites located in Pavilion Lake, BC.
 In an effort to more deeply understand the early development of bacterial life.
 Preparing us for potential bacterial life forms we might encounter on extraterrestrial planets.
-As the first phase of an operational readiness test for a larger scale research initiative, this mission presented researchers with a host of logistical and environmental challenges.
+As the first phase of an operational readiness test for a larger scale research initiative.
+This mission presented researchers with a host of logistical and environmental challenges.
 Under the direction of project leader Darlene Lim, a NASA aquatics scientist, the team would conduct a robotic precursor mission to ensure the readiness of their equipment and instrumentation.

 Due to the remote location, halfway between Lillooet and Cache Creek, it was necessary to ensure that the equipment could be manageably transported to the site and deployed by a small team.
 SEAMOR Marine’s Chinook ROV, known world-side for its reliability, was selected to assist divers in exploring the lake bottom and extracting samples.
-Deployable by one or two people, and small enough to fit in a pick-up truck bed or even a small aircraft such as a de Havilland Beaver, the Chinook’s compact design was a critical feature in determining its suitability for this mission.
+Deployable by one or two people, and small enough to fit in a pick-up truck bed or even a small aircraft such as a de Havilland Beaver.
+The Chinook’s compact design was a critical feature in determining its suitability for this mission.

 Another priority for Dr. Lim and her team was not disturbing the microbialites they intended to study.
 Ancient stone structures created by mirco-organisms unique to the region which could be upwards of 2.5 billion years old.
 Using the modular thruster positioning options offered by SEAMOR Marine’s Chinook ROV, the pilots were able to reposition the six thrusters.
 The thrusters were orientated to minimize downward thrust that might churn up sediment, obstruct their visual data feed, or disrupt the microbialites themselves.
 Allowing researchers to collect the clearest imaging.
 The purest samples collected proved to be an invaluable asset during the successful readiness test conducted by the team.